adkipnis/metabench/README.md

 This repo contains the source code for [dataset scraping](scraping) in Python and [statistical analysis](analysis) in R.
 For details, please read our [preprint](https://arxiv.org/abs/2407.12844).

+## Testing your model with metabench
+You can soon run your own LLM on metabench.
+We're currently working on providing the necessary interface for this.

 ## In a nutshell...
 <img src="https://github.com/adkipnis/metabench/blob/main/figures/overview/overview.png" width="800" />